 - Compact, efficient code

 Forth is a high-level programming language, although most versions include an assembler.
 Forth-system providers often include software tools to help application code make good use of system resources.

 Forth is interactive.
 It is conducive to developing modular, well-tested code in shorter development times.
 It can also result in very concise code.
 Some programmers are not accustomed to languages with such brevity, directness, and (apparent) simplicity.

-Many experienced Forth programmers have reported that the language frees them to think in terms of the solution instead of the tool, that it is expressive enough to encourage original, elegant solutions without penalty and without undue constraint.
-(Some have even said their use of Forth made them better programmers in other languages.)
+Experienced Forth programmers have reported that the language frees them to think in terms of the solution instead of the tool.
+They say it encourages original, elegant solutions without penalty and without undue constraint.
+Some have said knowing Forth makes them better programmers in other languages.